Most antivirus programs identify ConnectDetector.exe as malware.

 The process known as Detector Application for Adobe Connect or ConnectDetector appears to belong to software Adobe Connect by Adobe Systems (www.adobe.com).

 The file has a digital signature.
-The program is not visible.
-The software listens for or sends data on open ports to a LAN or the Internet.
 The file is not a Windows system file.
+The program has no visible window.
+The software uses ports to connect to or from a LAN or the Internet.
 The program is loaded during the Windows boot process (see Registry key: Run, TaskScheduler).

 Therefore the technical security rating is 82% dangerous.

-If connectdetector.exe is located in a subfolder of "C:\Program Files", the security rating is 79% dangerous.
-The file size is 640,696 bytes (31% of all occurrences), 635,960 bytes and 5 more variants.
-The file is digitally signed.
-The connectdetector.exe file is not a Windows core file.
-The program has no visible window.
-The process uses ports to connect to or from a LAN or the Internet.
+If ConnectDetector.exe is located in a subfolder of "C:\Program Files", the security rating is 79% dangerous.
+The file size is 640,696 bytes (31% of all occurrences), 640,568 bytes and 6 more variants.
+The file is not a Windows system file.
+The ConnectDetector.exe file is digitally signed.
+The program listens for or sends data on open ports to a LAN or the Internet.
+The program is not visible.
 The program starts when Windows starts (see Registry key: Run, TaskScheduler).

 A clean and tidy computer is the key requirement for avoiding PC trouble.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.